 I have the power to raise my children as I see fit.
 I’m a great mom (or dad), I show them love, I have open communication with them and I am doing everything in my power to help them during this difficult time.
 The rest is uncontrollable and therefore is a waste of negative energy to think about.

-5. When it comes to dating after divorce, relationships can be complicated with kids and ex’s, and loving again takes vulnerability and courage, which I don’t know if I have.
+5. When it comes to dating after divorce, relationships can be complicated.
+Loving again takes vulnerability and courage, which I don’t know if I have.

 6. Dealing with my ex can be so difficult.